remurid/mobile-banking-review-analysis-week2/README.md

 ## Data Files
 - Cleaned and analyzed CSVs are saved in the `data/` directory.

+## Database Export
+- The full Oracle schema and data can be restored using the SQL dump in `db_export/oracle_dump.sql`.
+- This allows others to restore the database for reproducibility.

 ---

 Feel free to update this README with further analysis or results!